GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 no assumed calculation order within the plane.
 This concept is the foundation of of NDSL's performance capabilities, and cannot be altered.

-In the vertical column, comptuations are performed by an iteration policy that is declared within the stencil.
+In the vertical column, computations are performed by an iteration policy that is declared within the stencil.
 This is done to enable the implementation of more scientific patterns using NDSL.
 We will discuss this in more detail shortly.